 The importance of consistently beating the closing line odds

 Most of the professional and semi-professional punters are consistently looking for ways to evaluate whether they have a genuine edge over the bookmakers or simply a lucky streak.
 Bear in mind that lucky streaks are not capped they can go for a really long time.

-By continuously comparing the odds you are taking with the closing line odds you can reliably and measurably distinguish the strategies that are having genuine edge over the bookies from the once that are based on luck.
-Therefore, punters who are successfully beating the closing line odds are very likely to make money from sport betting in the long run.
+By continuously comparing the odds you are taking with the closing line odds, you can reliably and measurably distinguish the strategies that are having a genuine edge over the bookies from the once that are based on luck.
+Therefore, punters who are successfully beating the closing line odds are very likely to make money from sports betting in the long run.

-If you are keen to follow a tipster we strongly advise you to perform a detailed analysis on his bets and specifically whether he is beating the closing line odds.
-A reliable website where you can get historical records of the closing line odds is Football Data – it is free and will help you to identify tipsters that will make you money over a long period of time!
+If you are keen to follow a tipster, we strongly advise you to perform a detailed analysis of his bets and specifically whether he is beating the closing line odds.
+A reliable website where you can get historical records of the closing line odds is Football Data – it is free and it will help you to identify tipsters that will make you money over a long period of time!